Machine-Labz/cloak/docs/workflows/withdraw.md

   }'
 ```

-The relay validates shapes, stores the job in PostgreSQL, and enqueues it in Redis.
+The relay validates shapes, stores the job in PostgreSQL, and marks it ready for workers via database metadata.

 Monitor job state: